jfcloutier/karma_system/design_notes/synthesizing experiences.md

 ## Finding a novel experience

-* Choose in order a kind from [count, more, trend]
+* Choose in order a kind from [count, more, trend, unchanged]
 * Find a non-empty, maximal set of observations to which the kind applies
 * The maximal set of observations defines a synthetic object as the origin of the property/relation
   * count: 2 or more countables: